Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 These include looking at your dogs skin using an ultra-violet light source called a 'Woods' Lamp', or by performing certain tests on your dogs' hair.

-If your dog is infected with one of the other strains he'll also test negative with the Woods Lamp, so other tests are usually needed to be certain of the correct diagnosis.
+If your dog is infected with one of the other strains he'll also test negative with the Woods Lamp.

 Your dog is contagious while he has an active infection (and can still be contagious for some time after symptoms disappear).